-Increasingly the public is calling into question the use of pesticides for cosmetic results alone.
-The unleashing of these toxic chemicals into our environment for aesthetic gain is responsible for countless human suffering and untold environmental consequence.
+The pro-pesticide lobby wants people to think that if we stop toxic chemicals into our environment for aesthetic gain is responsible for countless human suffering and untold environmental consequence.
 In the words of Rachel Carson, "How could intelligent beings seek to control a few unwanted species by a method that contaminated the entire environment and brought the threat of disease and death even to their own kind?
 Future generations are unlikely to condone our lack of prudent concern for the integrity of the natural world that supports all life."